priyankapattil/sql-dwh-project/README.md

 ## Repository Structure
 ```
 data-warehouse-project/
-â”‚
-â”œâ”€â”€ datasets/                           # Raw datasets used for the project (ERP and CRM data)
+datasets/                           # Raw datasets used for the project (ERP and CRM data)
-â”‚
-â”œâ”€â”€ docs/                               # Project documentation and architecture details
+docs/                               # Project documentation and architecture details
-â”‚   â”œâ”€â”€ etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
+etl.drawio                          # Draw.io file shows all different techniquies and methods of ETL
-â”‚   â”œâ”€â”€ data_architecture.drawio        # Draw.io file shows the project's architecture
+data_architecture.drawio            # Draw.io file shows the project's architecture
-â”‚   â”œâ”€â”€ data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+data_catalog.md                     # Catalog of datasets, including field descriptions and metadata
-â”‚   â”œâ”€â”€ data_flow.drawio                # Draw.io file for the data flow diagram
+data_flow.drawio                    # Draw.io file for the data flow diagram
-â”‚   â”œâ”€â”€ data_models.drawio              # Draw.io file for data models (star schema)
+data_models.drawio                  # Draw.io file for data models (star schema)
-â”‚   â”œâ”€â”€ naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+naming-conventions.md               # Consistent naming guidelines for tables, columns, and files
-â”‚
-â”œâ”€â”€ scripts/                            # SQL scripts for ETL and transformations
+scripts/                            # SQL scripts for ETL and transformations
-â”‚   â”œâ”€â”€ bronze/                         # Scripts for extracting and loading raw data
+bronze/                             # Scripts for extracting and loading raw data
-â”‚   â”œâ”€â”€ silver/                         # Scripts for cleaning and transforming data
+silver/                             # Scripts for cleaning and transforming data
-â”‚   â”œâ”€â”€ gold/                           # Scripts for creating analytical models
+gold/                               # Scripts for creating analytical models
-â”‚
-â”œâ”€â”€ tests/                              # Test scripts and quality files
+tests/                              # Test scripts and quality files
-â”‚
-â”œâ”€â”€ README.md                           # Project overview and instructions
+README.md                           # Project overview and instructions
-â”œâ”€â”€ LICENSE                             # License information for the repository
+LICENSE                             # License information for the repository
-â”œâ”€â”€ .gitignore                          # Files and directories to be ignored by Git
+.gitignore                          # Files and directories to be ignored by Git
-â””â”€â”€ requirements.txt                    # Dependencies and requirements for the project
+requirements.txt                    # Dependencies and requirements for the project
 ```
 ---
 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.